-Andreas spent the last summer working with Prof. J. Nocedal at Northwestern on the direct solution of the NLP with barrier methods.
+Andreas spent the summer working with Prof. J. Nocedal at Northwestern on the direct solution of the NLP with barrier methods.
 Here we are adapting the algorithms of Byrd and Nocedal to specialized characteristics encountered in process engineering optimization problems.
 A number of variations to this approach have been developed and tested that include the use of line search approaches, decoupling the barrier terms from the reduced Hessian approximation and options for both primal and primal-dual barrier terms.
 Along these lines, Andreas has discovered that Newton-based IP methods that are applied directly to NLPs can experience convergence failures.
-These failures are analogous to infeasible QPs that can be encountered in SQP but are much more subtle because the cause cannot be detected easily.
+These failures are analogous to infeasible QPs that can be encountered in SOP but are much more subtle because the cause cannot be detected easily.
 In particular, Andreas has developed a counter-example that illustrates this problem, and has also developed a through analysis of this difficulty.
-In particular, Andreas has developed an improved line search algorithm that is based on a recently developed filter approach.
-This approach overcomes this convergence difficulty and

-Andreas has completed a rigorous convergence analysis of his approach.
-A manuscript is currently in preparation and will be listed in the next newsletter.
-Numerical testing on over 300 test problems has also shown some significant performance improvements over other barrier algorithms.
+He has also shown that trust region approaches, as developed by Byrd, Nocedal and coworkers, do not suffer from this difficulty.
+Because barrier methods have seen considerable activity in the optimization community, this example has attracted a lot of attention in the Math Programming community.
+Andreas has also developed an improved line search algorithm that is based on a recently developed filter approach.
+This approach overcomes this convergence difficulty and Andreas has completed a rigorous global convergence proof for his approach.
+Numerical testing has also shown some significant performance improvements over other barrier algorithms.
 Major features of this approach are:

-- an implementation that combines Cauchy and Newton steps for the range space move and avoids the problem described in the paper below - a filter line search approach that replaces the classical merit function for line searches - a preconditioned conjugate solver for the null space step that replaces quasi-Newton updating and uses true second order information instead of just quasi-Newton information.
+- an implementation that combines Cauchy and Newton steps for the range space move and avoids the problem described in the paper below - a filter line search approach that replaces the classical merit function for line searches - a preconditioned conjugate solver for the null space step that replaces quasi-Newton updating and uses true second order information

 To test these ideas, a FORTRAN code has been implemented for the solution of dynamic optimization problems; problems with over 800,000 variable problems were solved in about 66 CPU minutes on an 800 MHz computer.
-Problems of over twice this size have also been solved recently.
-Moreover, this approach has been linked to a number of packages including DynoPC, OCOMA and AMPL.
-Finally, the interface of this approach to large-scale modeling packages and further testing is described in a paper listed below that was presented at the First CSRI Workshop on PDE-based Optimization.
+A paper that describes this work is listed below.